bgord/blog/content/blog/gatsby-404-nginx.md

 }
 ```

-After you enter a route that doesn't exist in your production Gatsby site, `nginx` displays it's default 404 error page.
+After you enter a route that doesn't exist in your production Gatsby site, `nginx` displays its default 404 error page.

 ![](/gatsby-404-nginx-production.png)